Gilles de Maistre

 Gilles de Maistre (born 8 May 1960) is a French filmmaker, journalist, and actor who was nominated for a César Award.

+Career

+Gilles de Maistre graduated with a degree in philosophy from the University of Paris X Nanterre in 1983, and further graduated from the Journalist Training Center in 1985, where he trained as a journalist and image reporter.
+He began by producing reports and documentaries for television, notably for Sygma Télévision and the CAPA agency.
+He travels around the world to denounce, alert and inform regarding wars, famines, guerrillas, homelessness, violence or natural disasters.

+In order to manage his own films, in 1990 he founded his first production house, Tetra Media, and became director-producer.

 Personal life

 He is married to screenwriter Prune de Maistre and has six children.
 He is a half-brother of Patrice de Maistre and is a grand-nephew of the director René Clément.
 He is a descendant of the philosopher Joseph de Maistre.